Purpose and Goals of Collection Development

 Library Materials Funds

-The Library has separate acquisition budgets, consisting of four object codes, for the main and Urbana branch libraries.
+The Library has an acquisition budget consisting of four object codes.
 The Library uses funds from the four object codes to acquire materials for the collection, including book, serial, periodical, database and audio-visual formats.

 The Library’s acquisitions budget may be supplemented by funds from gifts and donations to the Library.
 Donations to the Library must support the Library’s mission, and be consistent with these collection development guidelines or the Library’s special collections development guidelines.